-The art of simplification over the chess board is one of aspects every player must learn in order to reach a higher level.
-Knowing which piece of your opponent you need to trade, when is the right moment to execute the piece exchange or what pieces of your own you need to keep or get rid of are elements that that need to be polished at all levels.
+The art of simplification over the chess board is one of the aspects every player must learn in order to reach a higher level.
+Knowing which piece of your opponent you need to trade, when is the right moment to execute the piece exchange, or what pieces of your own you need to keep or get rid of are elements that need to be polished at all levels.

 In this article we will have an inside look in these aspects of the game by examining the moments in which top Grandmasters execute the exchanges and the way they think.

 - Positions with unbalanced material

 - Modification of the pawn structure.